Choosing a Breast Lift Type

-The Wise Pattern Mastopexy at Toronto Cosmetic Clinic can address all concerns of shaping, lifting and tightening of the breasts, it is essentially a three-dimensional reduction of the breast envelope.
-Otherwise known as Inverted-T, Inferior Pedicle, or Anchor Breast Lift, this type of breast lift would be suitable for breasts that have a large degree of droop, a lot of excess, stretched skin, and nipples that point downwards.
+Essentially a three-dimensional reduction of the breast envelope, the Wise Pattern breast lift addresses not just lifting, but shaping and tightening of the breasts.
+Also known as Inverted-T, Inferior Pedicle, or Anchor Breast Lift, this breast lift type is best suited for breasts that have a large degree of droop, a lot of excess, stretched skin, and nipples that point downward.

-An incision is made around the areola, then a vertical one is made extending down to the base of the breast, following its natural curve.
+In a Wise Pattern breast lift, an incision is made around the areola, then a second, vertical incision is made extending downward, following the natural curve of the breast to its base.
 The advantage of this incision is that it provides the maximum adjustment possible to the shape of the breast.

 Benelli Breast Lift

-This is also referred to as the doughnut lift or circumareolar lift, and is viewed as a “modified breast lift”.
-It involves having very minimal scarring, almost invisible as the incisions are placed around the areola in the skin-colour transition at the areola periphery.
-The excess skin is removed in a doughnut-like shape and the rest of the underlying breast tissue is lifted and tightened through sutures.
+Also referred to as the doughnut lift or circumareolar lift, this breast lift type involves minimal scarring as the incisions are placed around the areola in the skin-colour transition at the areola periphery.
+The excess skin is removed in a doughnut-like shape, and the rest of the underlying breast tissue is lifted and tightened through sutures.
 The areola is then stitched to the remaining breast tissue.

 Lollipop Breast Lift